9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Top tip: Low vitamin D levels are associated with higher body weight[28], so add salmon to this meal to provide protein, fats, and vitamin D.

-Hummus with Carrot and Cucumber Sticks
+Hummus With Carrot And Cucumber Sticks

 Hummus is made of chickpeas, tahini, lemon juice, and olive oil – a great combination of carbs, protein, and fat.
 Plus, the vitamin C in lemon juice promotes iron absorption from the chickpeas and tahini.